Lay Low (Snoop Dogg song)

 "Lay Low" is the second single from Snoop Dogg's fifth studio album Tha Last Meal, released in March 2001.
 It features then-labelmate Master P, Nate Dogg, Butch Cassidy, and Tha Eastsidaz.
 It was produced by Dr. Dre and Mike Elizondo.
 The song received solid airplay and was featured on Snoop Dogg's Greatest Hits.
-The video features cameo appearances from Tha Dogg Pound's Kurupt and Soopafly.
-It was also directed by Hype Williams.
-The concept of the video has a mafia-like approach.
+The Hype Williams-directed, mafia-styled video features cameo appearances from Tha Dogg Pound's Kurupt and Soopafly.